evanx/jsbin/hydratePromises/readme.md

    }
 };
 ```
-where we invoke our promise producers, only invoke `setState` when all the promises have been resolved.
+where we invoke our promise producers, and only invoke `setState` when all the promises have been resolved.

 https://twitter.com/evanxsummers